Cats-n-coffee/jsLoxLang/README.md

 ## JsLox class - Entry file
   - Main method: "directs" the given input: uses the array length to return an error, read or run the prompt.
   - runFile method: read the file, transforms the bytes to a string.
 Needed if we read code that's already written?
   - runPrompt method: takes input from standard input, transforms it to a buffer.
-Needed when we're typing?
     In a for loop, we print each line or break out of the loop if there is no line.
   - run method: scans each line to create tokens.
   - error and report methods: "handles" or display errors to the user with a line number and a message.